 Video of rice kheer recipe

-- Wash rice and soak in water for about 30 mins.
-This helps to cook the rice quickly.
-Bring 1 cup water to a boil, add nuts and soak for about 10 mins.
+Bring 1 cup water to a boil.
+Then add nuts and soak for about 10 mins.
 Peel off the skin and pat dry.
 Chop them as desired.
+Alternately, you can just use some dry roasted cashews.

 1. Keep your ingredients ready.
 We will need about 4 cups or 1 liter of full fat milk.
 1/3 to ½ cup of sugar, ¼ tsp cardamom powder, ¼ cup basmathi rice, you can also use any other rice.
 Nuts as desired.
 You can also use sweet raisins.